-Items a. through c. will be calculated automatically based on data entered in sections 1-5.
+Items a, b, c, f, i, and l will be calculated automatically based on data entered in sections 1-5.

-Items d and e require information about actionable anomalies eliminated from HCAs by pipe replacement and abandonment.
+Items d, e, g, h, j, k, m, and n require information about actionable anomalies eliminated by pipe replacement and abandonment.
 An anomaly is considered actionable if it may exceed acceptable limits, based on the operator's anomaly and pipeline data analysis.
-Any anomaly excavated and repaired should be reported in section 2, 4, or 5.
-Do not report these anomalies again in items d and e.
-If pipeline facilities in an HCA were abandoned and the operator replaced the transportation functionality with new pipeline facilities, enter the anomalies in item d, replacement.
-If the transportation functionality of the abandoned facility was NOT replaced by the operator, enter the anomalies in item e, abandonment.
+Any anomaly excavated and repaired should be reported in section 2 through 5.
+Do not report these anomalies again in section 6.
+If pipeline facilities were abandoned and the operator replaced the transportation functionality with new pipeline facilities, enter the anomalies in replacement.
+If the transportation functionality of the abandoned facility was NOT replaced by the operator, enter the anomalies in abandonment.

-PART G - MILES OF BASELINE ASSESSMENTS AND REASSESSMENTS COMPLETED IN CALENDAR YEAR (HCA Segment miles ONLY)
+PART G - MILES OF BASELINE ASSESSMENTS AND REASSESSMENTS COMPLETED IN CALENDAR YEAR (HCA, §192.710, and Outside HCA or §192.710 Segment miles)

-Report the number of miles of pipeline in HCA that were assessed during the calendar year pursuant to §192.921 or §192.937.
+Report the number of miles of pipeline that were assessed during the calendar year.
 Report separately the number of miles inspected for baseline assessments (e.g., initial baseline assessments and new baseline assessments, including those which occur due to new pipelines or facilities, new HCA, etc.) and miles for which a reassessment was conducted.
-Do not include pipelines or portions of pipelines that are not in an HCA but which are included in an IM Program as a result of Alternative MAOP under 192.620 or a PHMSA directive such as Corrective Action Order, Compliance Order, or Special Permit.
+For segments outside both HCA and §192.710, assessment miles are reported on a single line and are not characterized as baseline or reassessment.
+For the "in HCA" portions, do not include pipelines or portions of pipelines that are not in an HCA but which are included in an IM Program as a result of Alternative MAOP under 192.620 or a PHMSA directive such as Corrective Action Order, Compliance Order, or Special Permit.